 Marshall Curry, USA, 7 minutes

-On Feb 20, 1939, more than 20,000 people packed Madison Square Garden in New York City.
-The occasion was neither a boxing match nor a concert, but an eerie event that has since been erased from popular memory.
-After the original footage resurfaced and its restoration was completed, director Marshall Curry decided to edit it and set it to music without adding any voice-over commentary.
-The result is an audiovisual account that speaks louder than words.
+On Feb 20, 1939, more than 20,000 people packed Madison Square Garden in New York City for an event now erased from popular memory.
+After locating and restoring the original footage, Marshall Curry edited it and set it to music, but instead of adding a traditional voice-over commentary, he decided to let the images speak for themselves.
 Nominated for Best Documentary Short at the 2019 Academy Awards.

 César Tormo, Spain, 4 minutes

-A father with strict notions about rock and roll music harshly criticizes his daughter’s musical style.
+A father with a strict idea of rock and roll music harshly criticizes his daughter’s musical style.
 But on the day of her birthday his uncompromising musical convictions are about to be debunked.